nekr0z/matebook-applet/README.md

 ### Other Linux
 If you're running a Linux with relatively new kernel version, it already includes the required driver.
 Make sure your system has GTK+ and `libayatana-appindicator` installed, download (from the [releases page](https://github.com/nekr0z/matebook-applet/releases)) or [build](#compiling-matebook-applet) `matebook-applet`, and it should work *in read-only mode* right away.

+If your system doesn't have `libayatana-appindicator`, you can use a legacy build that depends on `libappindicator` instead.

 For pre-5.5 kernels you may need to update the [Huawei-WMI driver](https://github.com/aymanbagabas/Huawei-WMI).
 The applet requres at least version 3.0 of the driver.

 To be able *to change settings* as opposed to simply displaying them, you either need to run the applet as root (absolutely not recommended), or make sure all the necessary files (the hooks in `/sys/devices/platform/huawei-wmi` as well as `/etc/default/huawei-wmi/` directory) are user-writable.
 A good way to set everything up is to make use of [Rouven Spreckels](https://github.com/n3vu0r)' awesome [project](https://github.com/qu1x/huawei-wmi):